ibm-cloud-docs/dl/attaching_connection.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding virtual connections to a {{site.data.keyword.dl_short}} gateway
+# Adding virtual connections to a direct link
 {: #add-virtual-connection}
 {: help}
 {: support}

-You can add a virtual connection when you create a {{site.data.keyword.dl_short}} gateway, or after the gateway is provisioned.
+You can add a virtual connection when you create a direct link gateway, or after the gateway is provisioned.
 {: shortdesc}

 Make sure that there are no IP address conflicts between on-premises subnets and subnets on IBM Cloud for both VPC and classic infrastructure connections.